OData/v3ProtocolDocument/OData.markdown

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [[RFC2119](http://tools.ietf.org/html/rfc2119 "Key words for use in RFCs to Indicate Requirement Levels")].

 ## 4.1.
-Json Example Payloads ##
+JSON Example Payloads ##

 Some sections of this specification are illustrated with non-normative example OData request and response payloads.
 However, the text of this specification provides the definition of conformance.

 OData payloads are representable in multiple formats.
-Those formats are specified in separate documents.
-In this document, when an example is necessary, it will be given in the Json Light format.
+Those formatgits are specified in separate documents.
+In this document, when an example is necessary, it will be given in the [JSON][OData JSON Format] format.

 ## 4.2.
-CSDL Schema ##
+Interpreting Examples ##

-Some sections of this specification are illustrated with fragments of a non-normative RELAX NG Compact schema [[RNC](http://tools.ietf.org/html/rfc5023#ref-RNC "RELAX NG Compact Syntax")].
-However, the text of this specification provides the definition of conformance.
-Complete schemas appear in Appendix B.
+All code examples with the exception of the XSD and the BNF are non-normative.

 # 5. Versioning#